Advertisement

 While some regions of the country embrace the shift in time, others remain steadfast in their opposition.

-The concept behind daylight saving time is simple: by moving the clocks forward by an hour during the warmer months, we can make better use of the natural daylight in the evenings.
+The concept behind daylight saving time is simple: by moving the clocks forward by an hour during the warmer months, we take advantage of the natural daylight in the evenings.

 However, this seemingly straightforward practice has sparked debates for decades.